(our most frequently-asked question!)

 This slow food experience exemplifies Blue Gum’s integrated ‘real-life’ learning experiences, that are so rich in possibilities, yet so satisfying when students can slow down and take the time to chew on and digest the offerings.

 In 2015, Dr Stephen Smith, an academic researcher from Newcastle University approached Blue Gum to spend time observing and researching Blue Gum classrooms in action.
-The outcome was a lengthy research article due for publication in 2016.
+The outcome was a lengthy research article – see link to this article below.

 Further information on the Slow School Movement: